 Benefits of an fkaCS Bilingual Worker

 fkaCS undertakes an intensive recruitment and induction process to ensure Bilingual Workers are 'service ready'.
 This includes a broad understanding of the Australian ECEC context such as:

 - Understanding regulations that impact the way they work

 - Understanding how the National Quality Standard and Approved Frameworks determine how educators and services work

 - Understanding play based learning and contemporary behaviour guidance practice

 - Understanding the importance of maintaining home languages and how to support this

-- An introductory understanding of the Child Safe Standards and processes to follow.
+- Have at least an introductory understanding of the Child Safe Standards and processes to follow

 fkaCS Bilingual Workers are provided with coaching, support and advice from fkaCS Consultants to enhance their capabilities in the ECEC setting through the provision of targeted strategies.
 This promotes effective utilisation of the time limited Bilingual Worker support and ensures child and family engagement is maximised.